-If you will use a childcare provider to take care of your children while you are studying and need helping paying for this, we can help!
-At UWS, we are in the unique position of being able to offer some level of childcare funding to all students showing a need for this financial support.
-So, whether you are an international student or a nursing student, if you need help paying for childcare, we've got something for you.
+If you will use a childcare provider to take care of your children while you are studying and need help paying for this, we may be able to help.

+As well as receiving funding for this through the Scottish Government, UWS invests in our own childcare fund, meaning we can offer some level of childcare funding to all students showing a financial need.
+So, whether you are an international student or a nursing student, if you need help paying for childcare, we may have something for you.

-As with the above fund, this is income-assessed and non-repayable so it is certainly worth investigating further.
-We are also committed to helping our students plan ahead.
-That's why we start accepting applications to all of our childcare funds from any new or continuing student from 1st August.
-Applying early means we can give you an idea of the level of funding we can provide before the academic year starts.
-It gives you time to make the final arrangements with your childcare provider before your classes begin.
-Visit www.uws.ac.uk/childcareadvice for more information.
+Any funding is non-repayable but we do have assessment criteria that will depend on your circumstances so it is important to start planning ahead and do your research early.
+You can find lots of information about the funds via www.uws.ac.uk/moneyfees-funding and we start accepting applications to all of our childcare funds from any new or continuing student from 1st July.
+Applying early means we can give you an idea of the level of funding we can provide before the academic year starts and gives you time to make the final arrangements with your childcare provider before your classes begin.